 Start your Spartan Reunion by officially checking in!

-At check-in, you’ll receive your name tag, program guide, event details and a gift bag.
+At check-in, you’ll receive your name badge, program guide, event details, campus map and a gift bag.
 Refreshments will be available to welcome you!

-All attendees must check in before attending any events — your name tag is your entry tickets to events during Spartan Reunion.
+All attendees must check in before attending any events — your name tag is your entry ticket to events during Spartan Reunion.

 If you arrive before check-in opens, feel free to explore campus or the East Lansing/Lansing area on your own.
 Be sure to check out the Campus Activities page for ideas on places to visit.
 If you need to arrive after check-in closes, please email us in advance at alum.events@msu.edu so we can work with you to make alternative arrangements.

-You’ll receive a reminder email with final event details on June 11.
+You’ll receive a reminder email with final event details the week before Spartan Reunion.
 If you don't receive this email, contact us at alum.events@msu.edu.

 Navigate Spartan Reunion like a pro!
 Review the Program Guide in advance of your arrival to familiarize yourself with the schedule of events as well as other activities on campus.
 You’ll receive a print copy of this guide at check-in.